Alternating Linearization for Structured Regularization Problems: Introduction

-In the past two years, many efforts have been devoted to developing efficient optimization techniques for solving regularization problems using structured penalties. \cite{Jun10} developed a first order and a split Bregman scheme, respectively, for solving similar class of problems.
-In many practical studies, the convergence of these two methods can not be guaranteed. \cite{Chen11} proposed a modified proximal technique for the general structurally penalized problems.
+In the past two years, many efforts have been devoted to developing efficient optimization techniques for solving regularization problems using structured penalties. \cite{Jun10} and \cite{Ye-Xie} developed a first-order and a split Bregman scheme, respectively, for solving similar class of problems. \cite{Chen11} proposed a modified proximal technique for the general structurally penalized problems.
 It is based on a first order approximation of the nonsmooth penalty function, which can become unstable when dimension is high.
 Meanwhile, several path algorithms have also been proposed to compute the whole regularization path for the general fused lasso problem. \cite{Hoefling10} developed a path algorithm for solving (\ref{glasso}) when the matrix $X^T X$ is nonsingular.
 This technique is not applicable to cases with large dimension of $\beta$ and small number of observations, such as gene expression and brain imaging analysis. \cite{tib11} extended the path algorithm to include all design matrices $X$, by computing the regularization path of the dual problem.
 Although fairly general, this version of the path algorithm does not scale well with data dimension, as the knots of the piecewise linear solution path become very dense.
 Many of the proposed approaches are versions of the \emph{operator splitting methods} or their dual versions, \emph{alternating direction methods} (see, e.g., \cite{Boyd-et-al,Combettes-Pesquet}, and the references therein).
 Although fairly general and universal, they frequently suffer from slow tail convergence (see \citep{He-Yuan} and the references therein).

 Thus, a need arises to develop a general approach that can solve large scale structured regularization problem efficiently.
 For such an approach to be successful in practice, it should guarantee to converge at a fast rate, be able to handle massive data sets, and should not rely on approximating the penalty function.
 In this paper, we propose a framework based on the alternating linearization algorithm of \citep{Kiwiel99}, that satisfies all these requirements.